christophervoigt/blog/src/content/blog/hi-there.md

 ## Design

 At the moment, the design is pretty basic.
-This is actually just the [Astro Starter Kit: Blog](https://github.com/withastro/astro/tree/latest/examples/blog) default, which I've modified a bit.
 For now, it's good enough.
-But I'm looking forward to creating a custom design in the future.
+But I'm looking forward to redesign this thing at least once a year, haha.

 ## Socials

-If you have any further questions, feel free to reach out to me on [Twitter](https://twitter.com/chlorophyllkid) or [Mastodon](https://indieweb.social/@christophervoigt).
+If you have any further questions, feel free to reach out to me on [Mastodon](https://indieweb.social/@christophervoigt).
 You can also subscribe to my [RSS feed](/rss.xml).
 Or you can follow me on [Github](https://github.com/chlorophyllkid) or [CodePen](https://codepen.io/chlorophyllkid/).

 Until then, have a good one! 👋